davidcastel/davidcastel/README.md

 </p>

-I am always learning something new everyday, so excuse my apperance for now :smile:
+I am always trying to learning something new everyday, so excuse my apperance for now :smile: